toriborish/Recipes/docs/source/Recipes/Desserts/IceCreamCone.rst

    The first batch of this recipe was way to clumpy and they cracked as I was rolling them.
    I then added some more egg whites to the remaining batter until it was the consistency of the previous recipe and it spread well.
 Those turned out nice and smooth.
    If I make these again, I would either cut down on the flour, or add additional egg whites or milk at the beginning.
-   Carlo thought these were too doughy.
+   Carlo thought these were too doughy without ice cream, but liked them when they had ice cream inside.
    Tori liked that these were less sweet.
+They were a little thick/doughy at a couple of places in the middle, but that could probably be altered by making the dough thinner before baking.
-   Current plan for next time: make the first recipe, but cut down on the sugar.
+   Current plan for next time: make a combo of the recipes- probably more like this one, but add extra milk to thin it down to the right (easily spreadable) consistency.